kelseyde/calvin-chess-engine/README.md

 ## How to Play

-Like most modern chess engines, Calvin does not implement its own user interface.
-Instead, it communicates using the [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) protocol, meaning it can either be interacted with directly from the command line, or by hooking it up to any popular chess GUI, such as [Arena Chess](http://www.playwitharena.de/), [Banksia](https://banksiagui.com/) or [Cute Chess](https://cutechess.com/).
+Like most engines, Calvin does not implement its own user interface.
+Instead, it communicates using the [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) protocol, meaning it can either be used directly from the command line, or via any popular chess GUI, such as [Arena Chess](http://www.playwitharena.de/), [Banksia](https://banksiagui.com/) or [Cute Chess](https://cutechess.com/).

-To run Calvin locally, you will need Java (minimum Java 21) installed on your machine.
+To run Calvin locally, you will need Java (minimum Java 17) installed on your machine.
 The binary calvin.jar can be downloaded from the [Releases](https://github.com/kelseyde/calvin-chess-engine/releases/tag/4.0.0) section.
 Start up Calvin by executing the command:

 ```
-java --add-modules jdk.incubator.vector -jar calvin.jar
+java --add-modules jdk.incubator.vector -jar calvin-4.0.1.jar
 ```
 Please note the '--add-modules jdk.incubator.vector' - Calvin uses the incubator Vector API for SIMD operations during NNUE inference, and this module needs to enabled explicitly.